uebelsetzer/complexity_18th-century_texts_PT/README.md

 # A Natural Language Processing Approach to Complexity Assessment of 18th-century Health Literature
-This is a repository with data that was used in the paper: Zilio et al. (2024).
+This is a repository with data that was used in the paper: Zilio et al. (2023).
 "A Natural Language Processing Approach to Complexity Assessment of 18th-century Health Literature".
-Domínios de Lingu@agem.
+Domínios de Lingu@agem, v.
+17. [PDF](https://seer.ufu.br/index.php/dominiosdelinguagem/article/view/69775/37166)

 ## Content of the repository
 This repository contains the following files: